wimea-ict/WIMEA-meteorological-board/README.md

 The PCB
 --------
 The break-out board was designed with the gEDA PCB toolchain.
 Major components gschem and pcb.
 I2C bus is available on many platforms, Arduino, Raspberry Pi and is available on most microcontrollers.
+Included:

+* gEDA schematics and resource files
+* gerber files for fabrication
+* various pictures

 References
 -----------